KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 }
 ```

-Now, to actually write data for it, we need to call
+Now, to actually write data to it, we need to call
 [glBufferData](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBufferData.xhtml).

-Notice how it doesn't require our buffer as parameter, but instead relies in the
+Notice how it doesn't require our buffer as a parameter, but instead relies on the
 "target".
 This is the global state machine at work.
 Also, the same page in the
 references shows us mockingly the bindless "glNamedBufferData" version, just to
-shatter our dreams at the bottom with the Version Support table.
+shatter our dreams at the bottom with the version support table.

-Anyway, the following two parameters are just dynamic C-Array style arguments.
+Anyway, the following two parameters are just "dynamic C-Array"-style arguments.
-One is a size of the data as a whole and the other is the pointer to the first
+One is the size of the data as a whole and the other is the pointer to the first
 element of our data blob.
 Keep in mind that the data needs to be either a slice
 of a C compatible type or a struct with `repr(C)`.

-Finally, we need to pass in some Usage flags.
+Finally, we need to pass in some usage flags.
 While modern drivers are able to make
 the decision based on actual usage, it is still recommended to follow the
 spec.
 There is no restriction or guarantee about the actual usage, it is merely
 a hint.